arizonaCameraLab/ASDP_Render_Module/README.md

     - Generate a **targetConfig.json** target location JSON file for the one or two targets to be used in calibration.
       This holds an array of target objects named **targets**, each of whose entries have an **id** field that is a unique integer and a **positionMeters** field that is an array of three floats.
-The position is the center of the target in meters in helicopter coordinates.
-Its distance from the camera center must be very accurate; its lateral position will be optimized during the procedure.
+The position is the center of the target in meters in helicopter coordinates around the center of rotation of the **gimbal**.
+Its distance from the gimbal rotation center must be very accurate;
+      its lateral position will be optimized during the procedure.
     - Generate a **gimbal.json** file to describe the gimbal configuration (see util/gimbal.json for an example).
 Its "name" field selects which physical gimbal to use: "Zaber_X_G_RST" or "iOptron_CEM40", and its "pitchFirst" field specifies whether the gimbal is rotated first around the X or Z axis